7enderhead/antiweb/documentation/_sources/antiweb.txt

 .. py:method:: create_out_file_name_index(out_file, working_dir, recursive)

-  Creates the file name which should be inserted in the generated index file block.
+  Creates the file name which should be inserted into the generated index file block.

   :param out_file: Absolute path of the output file.
   :param index_file: Absolute path of the index file.